CoiroTomas/RustChip16/Readme.md

 RustChip16
 ==========

-This is a little Rust implementation of Chip16.
+This is a Rust implementation of Chip16.

-It currently barely boots and shows some images, I am working through my bugs.
+It currently mostly works with some glitches and no sound, and control support is really slow.

 The non-Rust dependencies are:
 SDL2